 With the required eighteen (18) dissertation credits, the total number of required credits is 60.

 For more information, blogs.umass.edu/highered

-Concentration Coordinator: Ryan Wells (Assistant Professor)
+Concentration Coordinator: Ryan Wells (Associate Professor)

-Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (SAREO Coordinator and Adjunct Associate Professor), Ryan Wells (Assistant Professor), Elizabeth Williams (SAREO Associate Coordinator and Adjunct Assistant Professor)
+Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor and Senior Associate Dean), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (Adjunct Associate Professor), Chrystal George Mwangi (Assistant Professor), Ryan Wells(Associate Professor)